Cret123/The-Cyborg-Gadgets/README.md

 # The Watch Extensions

-This repository contains a series of Arduino programs designed for a customizable multitool watch extension.
+This repository contains a series of programs designed for a customizable multitool watch extension.
-The watches are split into three generations:
+The watches are split into various generations:

 - The single Generation 0 gadget that was built is a simple AA battery powered multitool using crocodile clips rather than switches to create a simple multitool gadget.
 While not really a watch, it did provide the inspiration needed for this project and is therefore counted as the first watch extension.